The beginner’s back exercises for strength and size

 Keep your upper torso steady and your forearms holding the bar.
 After a second on the concentrated position, lower your torso back again to the starting position slowly.
 Then repeat as much as you need.

 With many shaping and strengthening benefits, you can do this exercise by changing the width and position of your grip.
 The targets are different muscles in your back, especially those underused in other exercises.

 Starting Position: On a pull-down machine with a wide bar attached to the top pulley, sit and adjust the knee pad to fit your height.
 Then grab the bar with your palms facing forward.

 Depending on your grip (wide or medium) on the bar, make sure you consider the right amount of space between your hands.
 Bring your torso back at a 30-degree angle as you push your chest forward.
 This will create a curvature on your lower back.

 The Exercise: Exhaling, bring the bar down until it is in contact with your upper chest.
 Your shoulders and upper arms draw down and back during this exercise.

-Focus as you squeeze your back muscles once you are in a full contracted position.
+Focus as you squeeze your back muscles once you are in a fully contracted position.
 Your upper torso should remain still, and only your arms can move.
 After squeezing your blades together, raise the bar back up slowly.
 Then repeat this movement as recommended.